kesterlester/cavendish-particle-tracks/README.md

 v2.0.0 : First version by Lester.
-Puts all magnification/calibration/depth control in the hands of the student as learning objective. v2.1.0 : Provides visual indication to user of which vertices are saved in the process table.
+Puts all magnification/calibration/depth control in the hands of the student as learning objective. v2.1.0 : Provides visual indication to user of which vertices are saved in the process table. v2.1.1 : Bugfix to decay angles tool.
+(It could not create its own layer.) v2.1.2 : Better wording on dropdowns.